phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 _Note_: only the individual input is sent as params for an input marked with `phx-change`.

-## `phx-feedback-for`
+## Error Feedback

-For proper form error tag updates, the error tag must specify which input it belongs to.
-This is accomplished with the `phx-feedback-for` attribute, which specifies the name (or id, for backwards compatibility) of the input it belongs to.
+For proper error feedback on form updates, the error tags must specify which input they belong to.
+This is accomplished with the `phx-feedback-for` and `phx-feedback-group` attributes.

+The `phx-feedback-for` annotation which specifies the name (or id, for backwards compatibility) of the input it belongs to.
 Failing to add the `phx-feedback-for` attribute will result in displaying error messages for form fields that the user has not changed yet (e.g. required fields further down on the page).

 For example, your `MyAppWeb.CoreComponents` may use this function: